 Hans Hoffmann was a 16th-century German painter and draftsman.
-He was an artist on the Rudolph II‘s court (the one who loved arts and was probably mad) and a leading representative of the Dürer Renaissance, specialised in watercolor and gouache nature studies, many of them copied from or based on Dürer’s work.
+He was an artist in the court of Rudolph II (the one who loved arts and was probably mad) and a leading representative of the “Dürer Renaissance,” characterized by watercolor and gouache nature studies copied from or based on Albrecht Dürer’s work.

 Well, we know this hare from somewhere, don’t we?

-A diligent painter . . . who copied Albrecht Dürer so assiduously that many of his works were sold as Dürer originals.”
+A diligent painter . . . who copied Albrecht Dürer so assiduously that many of his works were sold as Dürer originals.

-The art collection assembled by the Nuremberg citizen Paulus Praun (de) contained more than 100 works by Hans Hoffmann.
+The art collection assembled by the Nuremberg citizen Paulus Praun contained more than 100 works by Hans Hoffmann.
 Because the collection was intact until the beginning of the 19th century, many of these works are documented.